UpGado/upgado.github.io/_posts/2020-10-03-python-shenanigans.md

    print(i)
 ```

 A new value containing the numbers 0, 1, or 2 is created during each loop interation and then the variable `i` is updated to point at the new value.
-If you don't believe it, you can get and print the memory address of the value of `i` using the `id` function:
+If you don't believe it, you can get and print the memory address of the value of `i` using the `id` function.
+You will see that the memory address of the variable changes on every iteration:

 ```python
 >>> for i in range(3):